 Daugavpils Fortress is an early 19th century fortification in Latvia, and the last bastion-type fortress to be built in the world.
 Its territory comprises 35 individual historical monuments.

 Are you planning to visit Daugavpils?
-In this article, you will find information about Daugavpils Fortress: from interesting facts to opening hours, entry fee and more.
+In this article, you will find useful information about Daugavpils Fortress: from interesting facts to opening hours, entry fee and more.
 Note: This is not a sponsored article, it includes purely my personal experience.
 All photos were taken by me.

 The fortress is located in Daugavpils, the second-largest city in Latvia.
 The main part of the fortification complex – the citadel – is situated on the right bank of the Daugava River, only two kilometers (1.2 miles) away from the Old Town.
 There is a bridgehead on the left side of the river.

 From the city center, take an ecological modern tram or a retro tram No 3 (terminus “Cietoksnis”), and make some 200 meters on foot (about 15 minutes).
 Personally, I love walking, if you also prefer long walks, go along the protective dam (Daugavas street) from Dubrovins Park or take Vienības Street and Cietokšņa Street (about 25 minutes).

 Coordinates: 55° 53′ 1.86” N, 26° 29′ 44.844” E

 Altitude: 92 meters (301 feet)

 Phone: +371 654 24043

 Opening times & Admission prices